rubygems/rfcs/text/0000-ownership-transfer.md

 - Add a filter to search gems which are `looking for maintainers`.
 This includes both of the above cases.
 - Add a button to apply for adoption in the gem show page.
 - Add view to list all adoption requests and allow the owner to accept / decline the requests.
+- Add a label to gem show page for gems with `ownership requests`.

 ## Drawbacks
 1. An extra step will be added to existing simple process of adding a gem owner.
 With this new ownership flow, the user being added as an owner will have to accept the confirmation sent via email.